lxe/simple-llm-finetuner/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/lxe/simple-llama-finetuner/blob/master/Simple_LLaMA_FineTuner.ipynb)

-Simple LLaMA FineTuner is a user-friendly interface designed to facilitate fine-tuning the LLaMA-7B language model using peft/LoRA method.
+Simple LLaMA FineTuner is a beginner-friendly interface designed to facilitate fine-tuning the LLaMA-7B language model using peft/LoRA method on commodity NVIDIA GPUs.
+With small dataset and sample lengths of 256, you can even run this on a regular Colab Tesla T4 isntance.

 With this intuitive UI, you can easily manage your dataset, customize parameters, train, and evaluate the model's inference capabilities.

 ## Acknowledgements